skypjack/entt/docs/md/entity.md

 and has not `velocity` before to store it aside.
 If one of the two conditions of the filter isn't respected, the entity is discared, no matter what.

-A `when` clause accepts a theoretically unlimited number of types as well as multiple elements in the exclusion list.
+A `where` clause accepts a theoretically unlimited number of types as well as multiple elements in the exclusion list.
 Moreover, every matcher can have it's own clause and multiple clauses for the same matcher are combined in a single one.